-During the year ended December 31, 2017, a foreign currency translation loss of \$214 thousand was recorded, compared to a loss of \$105 thousand for the same period in 2016.
+During the year ended December 31, 2018, a foreign currency translation loss of \$27 thousand was recorded, compared to a loss of \$214 thousand in 2017.

-Amounts Receivable and Unbilled Revenue
+Trade Receivables and Unbilled Revenue

 Work is performed on contracts that provide invoicing upon the completion of identified contract milestones.
-Revenue on certain of these contracts is recognized using the percentage-of-completion method of accounting based on the ratio of costs incurred to date over the estimated total costs to complete the contract.
-While an effort is made to schedule payments on contracts in accordance with work performed, the completion of milestones does not always coincide with the costs incurred on a contract, resulting in revenue being recognized in excess of billings.
+Revenue on certain of these acquisition services contracts is recognized using the percentage-of-completion method of accounting based on the ratio of costs incurred to date over the estimated total costs to complete the contract.
+While an effort is made to align payments on contracts with work performed, the completion of milestones does not always coincide with the costs incurred on a contract, resulting in revenue being recognized in excess of billings.
 These amounts are recorded in the consolidated balance sheets as unbilled revenue.

-Amounts receivable and unbilled revenue increased from \$0.6 million at December 31, 2016, to \$0.7 million at December 31, 2017.
-Trade amounts receivable due in the current period represent 99% and 93% of total amounts receivable at December 31, 2017 and 2016, respectively.
-Trade amounts receivable aged greater than 90 days relate to historically slow paying, but reliable customers.
-The Company reviews the amounts receivable aging monthly and monitors the payment status of each invoice.
+Trade receivables and unbilled revenue increased from \$0.6 million at December 31, 2017, to \$3.6 million at December 31, 2018.
+Trade receivables due in the current period represent 95% and 66% of total trade receivables at December 31, 2018 and 2017, respectively.
+Trade receivables aged greater than 90 days relate to historically slow paying, but reliable customers.
+The Company reviews the trade receivables aging monthly and monitors the payment status of each invoice.
 The Company also communicates with slow paying or delinquent customers on a regular basis regarding the schedule of future payments.
-At the balance sheet date, \$Nil has been reserved as uncollectible as all amounts receivable balances greater than 90 days are considered to be collectible.
+At December 31, 2018 and 2017, \$Nil has been reserved as uncollectible as all trade receivable balances greater than 90 days are considered to be collectible.